mtoensing/simpletoc/readme.txt

 }`

 If you use that CSS it will add a colored background to the whole TOC including the heading.

+= How do I add smooth scrolling? =

+You can optionally add the css class "smooth-scroll" to each link the TOC.
+Then you can install plugin that uses these classes.

 == Screenshots ==
 1. SimpleTOC block in Gutenberg editor.